 BOMA/Chicago Opposes Transfer Tax Increase

-While BOMA/Chicago shares an interest in providing resources and housing for the homeless, we oppose an increase in transfer taxes for the following reasons:
+While the commercial office industry recognizes the challenges in providing housing and support for the homeless, we oppose an increase in transfer taxes as a solution, for the following reasons:

 - Current real estate transfer taxes are already excessive